-When I was in The Gambia, a British tourist told me there wasn’t a blade of grass on the Isle of Sal and it was just a rock.
-We went for my boyfriend’s birthday and this is what we got up to while we were there.
+When I was in The Gambia, a British tourist told me there wasn’t a blade of grass on Cape Verde’s Isle of Sal and it was just a rock.
+We didn’t listen to this negativity and went for my boyfriend’s birthday anyway.
+This is everything we got up to while we were there.

 It wasn’t an action-packed holiday but there were things to do if you looked hard and love beaches.
 It’s a great place if you love kite-surfing.

-There were a lot of British and German tourists in CV and we stayed in an apartment in the Melia Dunas resort.
+There were a lot of British and German tourists in CV and we stayed in an apartment in the Melia Dunas Resort.
 Sal is not blessed with many accommodation options as it is a small island and all the tourists stay in the south.
+Check out the reviews here.

 There were quite a few stray animals and we had cats outside our apartment wanting to be fed every morning, admittedly this is because I fed them.
 One of them did a wee in our apartment and it wasn’t pleasant.
-I also picked ticks off a stray dog which was probably inappropriate as we were in a restaurant, the dog then followed me and it was heartbreaking.
+I also picked ticks off a stray dog which then followed me and it was heartbreaking.

 We hired a car and drove around in the dust, this photo was taken at the very north of the island where they really is nothing.
-The car was covered in dust and it broke down near Espargos, luckily it wasn’t far from the hire place so they picked us up and gave us a new car.
+The car was covered in dust and it broke down near the capital of Espargos.
+Luckily it wasn’t far from the hire place so they picked us up and gave us a new car.

 One day we went horseriding along the beach and two dogs came with us which was nice.
 The sun was beating down on my face!